 In Ghana there is a dish called Hkatenkwan which is known as chicken and ground nut stew.
-This dish is based on this with a few changes with the method and I do not use palm oil (which is a main ingredient in Ghanian cooking).
+This dish is based on this with a few changes with the cooking method and no palm oil (which is a main ingredient in Ghanian cooking).
 The Chief Taster’s family are from Ghana and I am always interested when the family cook to taste the different spices.
-(I will be in trouble with the aunts for not using palm oil..eeek!!).
 This dish is spicy but also uses peanut butter, which gives a smooth taste.
 There is a Ghanian soup which is similar, spicy and also uses peanut butter.
 Absolutely delicious!
-If you like satay, then you will like this.
+If you like satay, then you will like this chicken peanut stew.
 Spicy, creamy and nutty!
 Serve with a side of cauliflower rice or just enjoy a bowl by itself.

 One dish from Ghana that I love but is made with rice (so not for me when I am being strict with the carbs) BUT I thoroughly recommend is a dish called Jollof.
 It’s rice cooked in a spicy tomato sauce and just is lovely.
-I tried it recently with cauliflower rice…not quite the same…could not post it on the blog for shame (we all have experiments in the kitchen which we would rather not disclose…!)
+I tried it recently with cauliflower rice…not quite the same as cauliflower cannot replace every rice dish, however hard we try.

-- Place the ginger, garlic, red chillis, half the onion and tomato in a blender and blitz into a sauce.
+- Place the ginger, garlic, red chillies and half the onion in a blender and blitz into a sauce.

 - Heat the oil in large saucepan.

 - On a medium heat, cook the sauce for 2- 3 minutes.